Sued by Midland Funding, LLC?

 We have also filed several FDCPA claims against Midland for unfair debt collection practices.
 If a representative of Midland has contacted your neighbors or employer or relatives, or has threatened wage garnishment, or has committed any other illegal act, please contact our office immediately.

 Our firm has a great deal of experience in defending credit card collection cases.
-With the rise of delinquent debt and the outsourcing of that debt to shady collection agencies, having an attorney to protect your interests has become vital.
 If you have been sued in any Pennsylvania county, by Midland Funding or another collection agency, our firm can help you defend this claim at minimal cost, with a great chance at success.
 Contact our office here, call me at 412-823-8003 or visit our Pennsylvania Credit Card Legal Center here.